Today we're going back to basics! And nothing is more basically

 Finally, here's where Google shows the title tag:

-Title Tag in Google SERPS
+- Title Tag

 REMEMBER: A title tag is THE MOST IMPORTANT SINGLE TAG in your page.
 It tells the search engines what your page is about.
 It is still vitally important to your SEO strategy.